Here's the recipe:

 After that, just put some flour out on the work space and knead the dough until you think its ready to be shaped into a pizza.

 Then just spoon some pizza sauce on and spread it.
 Then put what ever toppings you like on it.
 Cook for 10 minutes or until the cheese is bubbling.
-Oh, and you can
+Oh, and you can save some dough and store it in the freezer up to 3 months.

 This is me, eating my pizza.
 And this is my sister, who helped make it, eating her pizza.